koladilip/sigl-studio/README.md

-# Structured Image Generation Language (SIGL) Specification
+# SIGL Engine

-**Version 1.0**
+**Structured Image Generation Language (SIGL)** - A powerful domain-specific language for creating detailed, customizable scene illustrations.

 ## Overview

-The Structured Image Generation Language (SIGL) is a modular, text-based command language for generating simple images using HTML5, JavaScript, and JSON templates.
-It consists of a **Core System** with basic functionality and **Domain Extensions** for specialized contexts.
+SIGL is a modular, text-based language for generating images and scenes using intuitive, natural language commands.
+It combines a powerful **Core System** with **Domain Extensions** for specialized use cases.

 ## Quick Start Guide